Dhaulagiri Circuit Trekking

 Day 12: Trek from Aaru Bari to Jomsom.
 2670m (6/7 hrs)

 Start the trek with the descent from Aaru Bari to the torrential Kali Gandaki River on a rather steep section of the trail and then continue on to the beautiful village of Marpha, famous for apple orchard and related food products.
 The local Apple Brandy is popular among the foreign and Nepalese trekkers passing through this place to savor the taste en route.
 Continue north up the river valley to reach to the beautiful town of Jomsom, famous for afternoon winds and enchanting landscape.
 Intermittently we trek past the sand dunes, wooden bridge and some gompas, prayer wheels and prayer flags.
 Explore the Mustang Eco Museum and other heritages reflecting the unique culture and tradition of the region.
-Overnight in Jomsom.

 Day 13: Jomsom to Pokhara flight.
 (25 minute flight)

 This marks the end of strenuous trekking activity in one of the most exquisite and challenging trekking regions in Nepal.
 We take on a early morning flight from Jomsom to Pokhara that takes around 30 minutes.
 Sight of glorious and glittering mountains, green hills and lush valleys and changing terrains are the chief attractions of this scenic flight to the Lake City of Nepal, Pokhara.
 In the afternoon trekkers may explore the Lakeside and the surrounding areas in sightseeing to attractions of this beautiful city such as Phewa Lake, Davis Falls, Mountaineering museum, Gupteshwor Mahadev cave and others.
 After exploring the beautiful surrounding and landscape of this city we shall have rest in the hotel of our stay.
-Overnight in Pokhara.

 Day 14: Pokhara to Kathmandu by Tourist Bus.
 (6/7 hrs)

 This day shall include the travelling to the medieval capital city of Kathmandu city by the inland trip.
 The trip shall be accompanied by torrential rives including the Seti River and Trishuli River among others, beautiful waterfalls and remote landscape, diverse landscape, glimpses of the mountains overlooking the road from far away besides the different lifestyles of the inhabitants en route.
 You may extend the trip by continuing to Chitwan in the southern plain of Nepal for Jungle Safari, rafting adventure and others.
 You shall be greeted by evening farewell dinner and cultural performances.
-Overnight in Kathmandu.

 - Kathmandu arrival and transferred to hotel